loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 ### Delete thread

-If you're the admin of a group you can delete any thread – or comments in any of the threads – in the group.
+You can delete any thread that you start.

-If you started a thread, you can delete that thread, but only your comments within it.
+Group admins you can delete any thread in the group.

 ## Administering comments